Unless otherwise noted, all project items are due by 11:59pm Pacific Time.

 If you're coming to the class with a specific background and interests (e.g. biology,

-engineering, physics), we'd love to see you apply ConvNets to problems related to your
+engineering, physics), we'd love to see you apply vision models learned in this class to problems related to your

 particular domain of interest.
-Pick a real-world problem and apply ConvNets to solve it.
+Pick a real-world problem and apply computer vision models to solve it.

-You can build a new model (algorithm) with ConvNets, or a new variant of existing models,
+You can build a new model (algorithm) or a new variant of existing models,

 and apply it to tackle vision tasks.
 This track might be more challenging, and sometimes